Bobadah: Mining village

-After settler colonisation, the site of Bobadah was within the Parish of Cameron in the Flinders County, about 10km south of the homestead of the famous "The Overflow" sheep station.
+After settler colonisation, the site of Bobadah was within the Parish of Cameron in the County of Flinders, about 10km south of the homestead of the famous "The Overflow" sheep station.
 A deposit of silver-lead ore was found on this station in 1895, near to what would become Bobadah.
-The deposit outcropped on a ridge to the north of the future village site, over about one kilometer, and contained ores of gold, copper, silver, lead, and zinc.
+The deposit outcropped on a ridge to the north of the future village site, over about one kilometre, and contained ores of gold, copper, silver, lead, and zinc.
 The deposit became the site of the Overflow Mine.
 By 1897, mining and cyanide extraction of silver was underway.
 Multiple shafts were sunk by the Overflow Mine, in its early years.

-By October 1896, the Chief Inspector of Mines, Mr Slee, had laid down a street—probably the one later called Slee Street—for a mining settlement to be called Bobadah.
+By October 1896, the Chief Inspector of Mines, William Slee, had laid down a street—probably the one later called Slee Street—for a mining settlement to be called Bobadah.
 However, in April 1897, a surveyor, O’Connor, laid out a plan for a village to be called Carpina, at the same general location.
 The Village of Carpina was proclaimed on 3 November 1897, but the commonly used name remained Bobadah.

 By 1898, Bobadah had a population of between 300 and 400—many of whom were children—three hotels, four stores, a boarding house, sawmill, baker, butcher. watchmaker and newsagent, but no clergyman.
 From as early as 1907 to at least 1922, the town hosted a day of horse racing.

 A public school opened in August 1897, closed in May 1923, and reopened in 1943.
 A police station opened in 1900.
 Bobadah's post office opened in 1897.
 Bobadah interests agitated for a railway to run via Bobadah, for many years, but the railway was never built.

 Bobadah's growth never met the early expectations, with its fate tied to that of the Overflow Mine.
 There were issues with treating the complex ores—containing silver, gold, copper and lead ores and pyrite—and an early attempt to use a water-jacket blast furnace around 1899 was an expensive and complete failure.
 The mine was an early adopter of the cyanide process, and the grinding its ores in a ball mill, but had difficulties applying these technologies.
 The presence of lead and copper in the ore being treated using cyanide prevented effective processing by that method.
 The mine's operator seemed to have had difficulty in determining which of the various minerals present should be the object of the mining.
 An attempt in 1899 to auction 110 residential lots in Bobadah met with little interest, perhaps due to their cost or to the doubtful future of the mine.